EdgyGuy19/IMAGI/README.md

 2. Install all necessary dependencies (Python, Rust, Java, Git, etc.)
 3. Set up a Python virtual environment
 4. Set up a Python virtual environment in the AI_api directory
-5. Build and install the AI-Grader CLI globally
+5. Build and install the IMAGI CLI globally
 6. Configure your PATH to make the `imagi` command available

 This script has been tested on both Arch Linux and Ubuntu virtual machines to ensure cross-distribution compatibility.